apiel/zicBox/NOTE.md

 ## zicHost

+- TODO sequencer
-- TODO sequencer cleanup? --> stepCount...
+        - cleanup? --> stepCount...
-- TODO save sequencer state
+        - save sequencer state
+        - load patterns

 - TODO try to make granular synth more versatile
             - play sample (already do it but maybe there would be a way to lock spray or other thing like this)